dailystory/docs/articles/contacts/import.md

 To load new contacts from a CSV (Comma Separated Value) file just click "Select a CSV file to upload".
 After selecting a file you can map contacts to fields on the next screen.

 ###How to create a CSV file from Excel
-Create a new Excel file or use our sample CSV file.
+Create a new Excel file or <a href="/articles/contacts/contacts.csv">use our sample CSV file</a>.

 > Column headers are optional, but recommeded